filterpaper/filterpaper.github.io/qmk/userspace.md

 # Customising the firmware
-See QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming convention of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).
+There are many customisation options with QMK and you can start with the [custom quantum function page](https://docs.qmk.fm/#/custom_quantum_functions).
+The file naming conventions of [QMK userspace](https://docs.qmk.fm/#/feature_userspace) is the guide for organising this folder.

-Hardware feature and QMK variables should be configured in `rules.mk` and `config.h`.
+Hardware feature and QMK variables are placed in `rules.mk` and `config.h`.
 Both files should be created in the same folder:
 ```
 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h